Donders-Institute/bidscoin/README.md

 <a name="bidseditor-main">![Bidseditor main window](./docs/bidseditor_main.png)</a>

- The user can click the `edit` button for each list item to open a new edit window (shown below) in which the user can choose the right BIDS `Modality` (drop down menu) and edit the associated BIDS `Labels` (double click), or (for expert usage) adapt the DICOM `Attributes` (double click).
+ The user can click the `Edit` button for each list item to open a new edit window (shown below) in which the user can choose the right BIDS `Modality` (drop down menu) and edit the associated BIDS `Labels` (double click), or (for expert usage) adapt the DICOM `Attributes` (double click).
 The new BIDS `Output name` is then shown on the bottom and, if it is all fine, the user can copy it over to the main window by clicking the `OK` button.

+<a name="bidseditor-edit">![Bidseditor edit window](./docs/bidseditor_edit.png)</a>

 If all BIDS output names in the main window are fine, the user can click on the `Save` button and proceed with running the bidscoiner tool.

-<a name="bidseditor-edit">![Bidseditor edit window](./docs/bidseditor_edit.png)</a>

 #### Step 3: Running the bidscoiner

     usage: bidscoiner.py [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-f]